 (A) When the public children services agency (PCSA) or private child placing agency (PCPA) has temporary custody of an Indian child, it shall select a substitute care setting that is consistent with the best interest and special needs of the child and that meets the following criteria:

-(1) Select the least restrictive setting, in a most family like setting to meet the child's needs.
+(1) Is considered the least restrictive, most family-like setting available to meet the child's emotional and physical needs.

-(C) In any substitute or preadoptive placement consideration, the agency shall consider placement preference to the following in order from least restrictive to most restrictive:
+(B) In any substitute or pre-adoptive placement consideration, the agency shall consider placement preference to the following in order from least restrictive to most restrictive: